balavenkatesh-official/nodejs-crud-project/README.md

 The pipeline consists of three main stages:  # Source Code Moving, # Deploy

 ### Prepare Workspace
    1. list the source code

 ### Source Code Moving
    1. move source code to server using rsync

 ### Deploy
    1. Run " pm2 start app.js --name crud-demo "
-   2. The site is running on the 3000 portno url is
+   2. The backend is running on the "3000" port-no